 These kiosks have a nurse who conducts a physical examination and connects with the online doctor by live audio or video feed through GHC Tech Platform.
 The doctor, if required, can ask the nurse to connect the patient to a tele diagnostics kit which provides the live access of necessary patient vitals to the doctor through the platform who can then provide consultation and prescribe medicines if necessary.
 The whole process doesn’t take more than 15 minutes!

-Fast forwarding it to present day, IFFCO and Gramin Health Care Joint Venture has opened more than 50 operational kiosks.
-These kiosks are located within IFFCO bazaar centres, in Tier 3 and Tier 4 rural areas and see 15-20 villagers walk in and leave everyday sharing their smiles and blessings.
+Gramin Health Care has opened more than 100 operational kiosks across 6 states.
+These kiosks are located within IFFCO Bazaar centres, in Tier 3 and Tier 4 rural areas and see 15-20 villagers walk in and leave everyday sharing their smiles and blessings.

 “It wasn’t easy in the beginning”, as Sonia Vohra, Head of Operations puts it, “Given the price sensitivity of target audience, just to be able to break even a kiosk was a challenge.
 That said, by imparting patient education and awareness through Village Panchayats, hiring a local ANM and by participating in the social fibre of those villages, we managed to build an image of a quality but affordable healthcare provider.
 Also, IFFCO’s brand image helped.”